kermitt2/article_dataset_builder/Readme.md

 - list of DOI in a file, one DOI per line
 - metadata csv input file from [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research)
+- list of PMID in a file, one DOI per line
+- list of PMC ID in a file, one DOI per line

+To do:
+- list of ISTEX identifiers or ark, one DOI per line

 ## What: